-Kelsey Schenewerk is a junior from Jefferson City, Missouri.
+Kelsey Schenewerk is from Jefferson City, Missouri.
 She is an athletic training student who plans to minor in psychology.
 After graduating with her undergraduate degree, she hopes to attend graduate school as well and work in the college or professional setting of athletic training.

 “One of the most important things for incoming freshmen to know is that it’s okay to step outside of your comfort zone,” Kelsey says.
 “Sign up for clubs that interest you.
 Try out new hobbies that maybe you wouldn’t have done before and never be afraid of challenging yourself in or outside of the classroom.
 Don’t be afraid to apply for a position or job you think you won’t get, because you never really know what could happen.”